 Numismatics or coin collecting is also known as the "Hobby of Kings."
 There is evidence that in ancient times, rulers like Caesar Augustus collected coins and money from foreign lands.
 These were usually given as gifts to rulers of foreign countries to help facilitate a trade agreement.
 The first documented book on coins was De Asse et Partibus, written by Guillaume Budé in 1514 A.D.
 Early coin collectors included popes, nobility, and emperors.

 Coin collecting and the study of coins have taken a very different turn with modern communications and the Internet.
 Local coin clubs and societies of specialized interest are now prevalent throughout the United States and the world.
 In addition to acquiring coins from around the globe, numismatists can also research the history of the coins in their collections.

 Specialized studies of numismatics include:

-- Exonumia: the study of coin-like objects such as tokens, medals and other objects used for commerce.
-Additionally, these can include such items as elongated coins, encased coins, souvenir medals, tags, and badges.
+- Exonumia: the study of coin-like objects such as tokens, medals, and other objects used for commerce or as commemorative mementos.
+A large subset of exonumia focuses on military awards and commemorative medals.
+Experts usually catalog these items by the war or military excursion of which they commemorate.
+For example, World War II has a large number of medallic awards and medals that were issued.
+Additionally, exonumia can include such items as elongated coins, encased coins, souvenir medals, tags, and badges.

 - Notaphily: the study of paper money or banknotes.
 There is a wide variety of paper currency that has been issued privately by public banking institutions and national governments.